computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Twitter/readme.md

   - N depends on client's viewport.
   - Next top tweets can be cached to speed things up.
   - Pagination to display tweets.
-- Approach 2 (same as Ranking and timeline generation under "Designing Instagram")
+- Approach 2 (same as Ranking and timeline generation under "Designing Instagram" problem)
   - Pre-generating the News Feed
     - Servers that generate users' News Feeds and store them in a 'UserNewsFeed' table.
     - Servers will check last time News Feed was generated by looking at 'UserNewsFeed' table.
 New News feed will be generated from that time onwards.